Menu

 spectrum@stc-rochester.org

-• Tue, December 11, 2012 10:40 PM | Anonymous
+• Tue, December 11, 2012 10:40 PM | Deleted user

 Thank you to everyone who filled out and submitted a GV ASTD survey prior to the holiday networking event.
 Over sixty people participated.
 Congratulations to Kristen Hadcock, who won the one year GV ASTD membership, effective on her next renewal date.

-• Tue, December 11, 2012 10:32 PM | Anonymous
+• Tue, December 11, 2012 10:32 PM | Deleted user

 Over thirty five GV ASTD members and guests attended the annual Holiday Networking event on November 15 at Pomodoros on University Avenue to share good food, drink, and camaraderie.
 Congratulations to the three lucky attendees who had their names drawn at the event’s drawing.
 Pat Black and Mary Ness each won a copy of Stephen M. R. Covey’s The Speed of Trust.
 Britt Lui won a course seat with a retail value of $200 from New Horizons Computer Learning Center of Syracuse and Rochester.